ihmeuw/vivarium_research/docs/source/models/cause.rst

   timestep.
 Therefore, if the timestep of the cause model considered above were six months instead of one year, the transition probability would be 0.034 (0.034 cases per 0.5 person-years).

+Cumulative incidence contrasts with other measures of incidence that may have different denominators.
+For instance, incidence rate may refer to new cases of a given condition that occur in a specified timeframe (e.g. 10 cases per year) or may refer to new cases per person-time of the general population rather than the at-risk population.
+Incidence measures other than cumulative with person-time of the at-risk population as the denominator are not appropriate for incidence data sources for cause model transition probabilities.

+.. warning:

+  GBD does not estimate cumulative incidence, but rather a true incidence rate of new cases per person-time of the total population.
+Incidence measures retrieved directly from GBD results will therefore not be accurate representations of transition probabilities.

+  Vivarium automatically calculates cumulative incidence rates from GBD estimates of true incidence rates for use as cause model transition rate data source.

 There are several key assumptions and limitations of this approach, disscussed below.